Please note, the comprehensive program is available. Expand a track name to see the details. A downloadable “at a glance” pdf of the program is below.

 Best Route Between Manholes is not Always a Straight Line: Curved Microtunneling for Deep Interceptors

-This session explores how deep curved microtunneling enabled delivery of a high-capacity interceptor on an accelerated schedule, and the unique design and construction challenges of building a curvilinear microtunnel.
+Explore how deep curved microtunneling enabled delivery of a high-capacity interceptor on an accelerated schedule, and the unique design and construction challenges of building a curvilinear microtunnel.

 Speakers: Scott Wetzel, P.E., STV; Patricia Davis, P.E., City of Hutto, TX; Garrett Brittain, McKee Utility Contractors